 - Emerging solutions in the fight against digital deception

 - Authenticating images and videos

 - Final thoughts

-The rise of digital information warfare: how did we get here?
+The state of information warfare: Where are we today?

 Key elements of the future of digital information warfare

 “We live in an age of disinformation.
 Private correspondence gets stolen and leaked to the press for malicious effect; political passions are inflamed online in order to drive wedges into existing cracks in liberal democracies; perpetrators sow doubt and deny malicious activity in public, while covertly ramping up behind the scenes.” — Thomas Rid, “Active Measures: The Secret History of Disinformation and Political Warfare”

 - Diplomacy & reputational manipulation: using advanced digital deception technologies to incite unfounded diplomatic or military reactions in an adversary; or falsely impersonate and delegitimize an adversary’s leaders and influencers.